Niclassg/hide-my-secrets/README.md

 ## Known Issues

 * A line immediately after a hidden secret will also be hidden if starting to write in it until retoggling
+* Toggling using the command doesn't work correctly.
+For some reason updating the configuration doesn't take effect until the active window is reloaded.
+Using the option in the settings ui or settings.json works as intended.

 ## Release Notes

 ### 0.0.1

 Initial release of hide-my-secrets

+### 0.0.2

+Hiding is now true by default